Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs

 As explained previously, LLMs are aligned but are prone to attacks.
 Regardless of the threat model, jailbreak attacks have given limited understanding of where alignment fails, since they involve heuristics in either the adversarial objective or the perturbation they apply to the input.
 In this work, we hypothesize that alignment embeds a safety classifier in the model, whose existence we outline next.
 By extracting this safety classifier, we can create a new class of optimization-based attacks that reduces jailbreaking to misclassification on this surrogate classifier.

-\shortsection{Motivation of existence} Refusal from aligned models often comes with a set of predefined outputs (\eg \textit{``I cannot fulfill your request.
-I'm just an AI''}) as a product of alignment.
-As the space of refusal outputs is very limited, such outputs can be easily detected.
-We assume the following: the first generated token after the input is enough information to know whether the output will be a refusal or not.
-Under this assumption, there exists a set of refusal tokens \(V_r\) such that, for a given input sequence of tokens \(x=x_1 x_2 \dots x_T\in V^\ast\), \(x_{T+1}\in V_r\) if and only if the output answer is a refusal.
+\shortsection{Motivation of existence} While refusal from aligned models started as sets of predefined outputs (\eg \textit{``I cannot fulfill your request.
+I'm just an AI''}), this idea was challenged~\cite{qi2025safety} and recent efforts~\cite{yuan2025hardrefusalssafecompletionsoutputcentric} have tried to pivot away from refusal training and focus on safe-completions.
+Regardless, given an input, the model has to decide whether an input is safe or unsafe.
+We assume the following: the last intermediate state before the output is enough information to know whether the output will be a refusal or not.
+Under this assumption, there exists a set of refusal intermediate states \(H_r\) such that, for a given input sequence of tokens \(x=x_1 x_2 \dots x_T\in V^\ast\), \(h^{(D)}_{T}\in H_r\) if and only if the output answer is a refusal.